zain13337/lyft-cartography/docs/root/modules/github/schema.md

     (GitHubOrganization)-[RESOURCE]->(GitHubTeam)
     ```

+- GitHubUsers relate to GitHubOrganizations in a few ways:
+  - Most typically, they are members of an organization.
+  - They may also be org admins (aka org owners), with broad permissions over repo and team settings.
+In these cases, they will be graphed with two relationships between GitHubUser and GitHubOrganization, both `MEMBER_OF` and `ADMIN_OF`.
-- GitHubUsers are members of an organization.
-In some cases there may be a user who is "unaffiliated" with an org, for example if the user is an enterprise owner, but not member of, the org.
+  - In some cases there may be a user who is "unaffiliated" with an org, for example if the user is an enterprise owner, but not member of, the org.
 [Enterprise owners](https://docs.github.com/en/enterprise-cloud@latest/admin/managing-accounts-and-repositories/managing-users-in-your-enterprise/roles-in-an-enterprise#enterprise-owners) have complete control over the enterprise (i.e. they can manage all enterprise settings, members, and policies) yet may not show up on member lists of the GitHub org.

     ```
-    (GitHubUser)-[MEMBER_OF|UNAFFILIATED]->(GitHubOrganization)
+    # a typical member
+    (GitHubUser)-[MEMBER_OF]->(GitHubOrganization)

+    # an admin member has two relationships to the org
+    (GitHubUser)-[MEMBER_OF]->(GitHubOrganization)
+    (GitHubUser)-[ADMIN_OF]->(GitHubOrganization)

+    # an unaffiliated user (e.g. an enterprise owner)
+    (GitHubUser)-[UNAFFILIATED]->(GitHubOrganization)
     ```